WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/4_Numbers/Num_27.md

 And Moses did as the LORD commanded him.
 He took Joshua and made him stand before Eleazar the priest and the whole congregation,

 ###### 23
-and he laid his hands on him and commissioned him as the LORD directed through Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+and he laid his hands on him and commissioned him as the LORD directed through Moses.

 ***